Where to find a COVID-19 vaccine clinic in Toronto today

 TORONTO -- Dozens of vaccination clinics will be operating in Toronto today, including several pop-up sites where residents can get a shot without an appointment.

-Most of the clinics are open to adults who live and work in select postal codes, but some have widened their eligibility to include children between 12 and 17 years old.
+Clinics are open to adults who live and work in select postal codes and many have widened their eligibility to include children between 12 and 17 years old.

 Editors note: This list is not definitive and does not include city-run clinics and pharmacy locations that operate on an appointment basis.
 For more information on where you can get vaccinated in Toronto follow this link.